walevez/littlepy/README.md

-# Little App Write in Pyhon
+# Small Applications Written in Python